Susan Gast | Author and blogger at Bored Boomers, Beesville Books, A New Sober You and Easy Food Dehydrating

 People are drawn to dried fruit bars, and for good reason.
 They taste great!
 This date, nut, apricot, and honey dried fruit bars recipe is quick and easy to make.

-A food processor makes short work of chopping the assorted nuts into similar-sized pieces so they bind easily with the honey - or leave the nuts pretty much as they are in the image below:
+A food processor makes short work of chopping the assorted nuts into similar-sized pieces so they bind easily with the honey - or leave the nuts pretty much as they are in the image below the Table of Contents:

 Enjoy them as breakfast bars - or a great snack any time of day when you need a quick energy boost - without added sugar.
 Think of them as being like an ooey-gooey trail mix, but shaped into bite-able bars.